List of New Glenn boosters

-This is a list of New Glenn first stage boosters.
+Booster 2 Never Tell Me The Odds sending BlueBird 7 into space.

-New Glenns first stage (GS1) is designed to be reusable for a minimum of 25 flights, and will land vertically, a technology previously developed by Blue Origin and tested in 2015–2016 on its New Shepard suborbital launch vehicle.
-The second stage (GS2), which is 26.6 m tall and has the same diameter as GS-1, is expendable.
+New Glenn's first stage, Glenn Stage 1 or GS1, is designed to be reusable for a minimum of 25 flights, and lands vertically, a technology previously developed by Blue Origin and tested in 2015–2016 on its New Shepard suborbital launch vehicle.

+The GS1 stands 57.5 m (189 ft) tall, and is 7 m (23 ft) across.
+The second stage (GS2), which is 26.6 m tall and is also 7 m (23 ft) across.
+GS2 is expendable.
 Both stages use orthogrid aluminum tanks with welded aluminum domes and common bulkheads, as well as autogenous pressurization.

 The first stage is powered by seven BE-4 methane/oxygen engines—designed and manufactured by Blue Origin—producing 17000 kN of liftoff thrust.
+The BE-4 engines are arranged with one in the center, and an external ring of the remaining six.
+The center BE-4 and two opposing engines from the outer ring (the engines in line with the strakes) can gimbal and relight for reentry and landing burns.

-The second stage is powered by two BE-3U vacuum optimized engines, also designed and manufactured by Blue Origin, using hydrogen/oxygen as propellants.
+The New Glenn second stage is powered by two restart BE-3U vacuum optimized engines, also designed and manufactured by Blue Origin, using hydrogen/oxygen as propellants.

+The GS1 first flew on the first New Glenn flight, NG-1.
+The booster on this flight, GS1-1, failed during the entry burn.
+The first time a GS1 propulsively landed was on NG-2, with GS1-2.
+GS1-2 was reused and reflown on NG-3.
+GS1-3, at the time fully completed and flight worthy, exploded during a pre-flight static fire and was lost.